ekzhang/graphics-workshop/README.md

 ### Quilt patterns

 This project shows how you can use GPU shaders to render interesting, procedural patterns on a 2D grid.
-It also serves as a hand-on introduction to the wonderful yet frightening world of GPU shaders.
+It also serves as a hands-on introduction to the wonderful yet frightening world of GPU shaders.

 <p align="center">
 <a href="#quilt-patterns">